 You’re probably asking yourself how this is any different from your Google Analytics account.
-Well, GA is similar to digital behavior tracking in the same way that a back-up point guard on the JV squad is similar to Kobe Bryant.
 Whereas Google Analytics does allow users to measure the behavior of anonymous users, marketing automation tracking allows you to understand exactly who is doing what on your digital properties at all times and in real-time so you can respond to these actions with personalized messaging and offers.
-So if Jo Jo Siwa is browsing your site for a pair of rainbow-print shoelaces, you’ll receive a notification alerting you of that fact.
-You can then follow-up via email or retargeting on social media and Google with additional product recommendations.

-Marketing automation can also help you track how your potential investors are interacting with your social media content, email messaging, and digital advertising.
-Suddenly, you have complete and transparent insight into actual key performance indicators that are unique to the individual user.
+And remember, marketing automation can also help you track how your potential investors are interacting with your social media content, email messaging, and digital advertising.
+With the right system, you have complete and transparent insight into actual key performance indicators that are unique to the individual user.
 And you can take things a step further by implementing lead scoring based on these behaviors, which will help you better understand how to treat and communicate with the lead as they progress (or regress) through the sales funnel.

 Retain Clients and Grow Your Assets Under Management

-Any financial advisor worth their salt knows that retaining, cross-selling, and upselling is the secret sauce to serious revenue, so you want to focus on your existing clients just as much (if not more) than your prospective investors.
 With marketing automation for the wealth management and financial industry, you can properly scale your client roster and assets under management with more efficiency.
-And the best way to do this is through personalizing your content and messaging via segmentation and automated email drip campaigns.
+And the best way to do this is through personalizing your content and messaging via segmentation and automated email campaigns.

 You don’t have the time to send hundreds of individual emails to each and every prospect and client every single day.
-Even if you did, there’s no way you’d be able to keep it all straight and never send to the wrong address or attach the wrong link or attachment.
+Even if you did, there’s no way you’d be able to keep it all straight and never send to the wrong address or insert the wrong link.
 With marketing automation for the wealth management and financial industry, you can group all of your contacts into specific segments based on their demographics, behaviors, financial goals, and interests.
 Once everyone is placed in their proper faction, you can then deliver more targeted messaging that is uniquely suited to their personal characteristics and attributes.
-This way, you can get super specific about different investment opportunities depending on who you’re speaking to.
+This way, you can get super specific about different investment opportunities or services depending on who you’re speaking to.

 Reach the Next Generation of Investors

 According to Forbes, roughly $30 trillion in assets are about to be passed from the Baby Boomers to younger generations in “the great wealth transfer.”
 To take a bit of a scary stance, that is a lot of money to move from an educated, successful, and experienced group of investors to an unproven and inexperienced group of upstart beneficiaries.
 But, that’s where you come in, right?

-The good news, however, is that what Millennials and Gen ‘X’ers lack in financial literacy, they more than make up for with their digital savviness.
+The good news is that what Millennials and Gen ‘X’ers lack in financial literacy, they more than make up for with digital savvy.
 According to the Global Financial Literacy Excellence Center (GFLEC), “Approximately 80 percent of Millennials use their smartphone for transactional purposes like paying bills and depositing checks, and 90 percent use their phones for informational activities like tracking their spending.
-However, the GFLEC report goes on to say that smartphone usage for financial services management doesn’t correlate with individuals improving their financial practices.
-Therefore, it’s up to wealth management firms and financial advisors to deliver the right content to the right medium to help these younger generations of potential investors better understand their responsibilities and opportunities.
+However, the GFLEC report also says that smartphone usage for financial services management doesn’t correlate with individuals improving their financial practices.
+Therefore, it’s up to wealth management firms and financial advisors to deliver the right content to the right medium to help these upcoming generations of investors better understand their responsibilities and opportunities.

-Here’s an example of what one of those journeys might look like.
+Here’s an example of what a digital-first customer journey might look like.